Wellness center

 When clinicians discuss stem cells for hair follicles, they are usually talking about supporting follicle function through signaling and changes in the scalp environment.
 The goal is often to improve the conditions around follicles that are still present but not performing well, rather than to recreate follicles that are no longer active.

 Candidacy is the deciding factor.
 If an area has been smooth and inactive for years, there may be fewer viable follicles left to respond.
-That is why a careful assessment and realistic goal-setting matter more than a bold promise.
+The regenerative cell approach to hair restoration tends to favor early to moderate thinning where dormant follicles remain.
+That is why a careful assessment and realistic goal setting matter more than a bold promise.
+Both leading hair organizations and regenerative researchers describe this field as promising but still early, which is reflected in commentary from the American Hair Loss Association on stem cells in hair treatment.

 What Outcomes Tend to Mean in Real Life